philipboen/Transcript-Summarization-with-AI21-Jambo-1.5-Mini-FasterWhisper/README.md

 ### Components

 - **FastAPI**: A modern web framework for building APIs with Python.
-- **AI21 Jambo 1.5 Mini**: A pre-trained language model for text generation and summarization.
+- **AI21 Jambo 1.5 Mini**: A state-of-the-art, hybrid SSM-Transformer.
-- **Faster-Whisper**: A pre-trained model for audio transcription.
+- **Faster-Whisper**: A fast reimplementation of OpenAI's Whisper model using CTranslate2.

 ### How to Test the Application